 NYU will post a letter of credit with the NYC Department of Parks and Recreation to ensure that maintenance funds are available for the public spaces bordering NYU property on the superblocks.

-Updated 9/16/15: The budget is being developed for the open spaces.
-The letter of credit will be posted for 150% of the approved budget.
+Updated 9/16/15: Budget being developed for the open spaces.
+A letter of credit will be posted for more than the approved budget.

 NYU will create an endowment fund, managed by the University, for the maintenance of any new privately owned public open spaces constructed on the superblocks.